pyscf/pyscf.github.io/source/code-rule.rst

 General considerations
 ======================

-PySCF program code base is designed to provide an environment convenient for method developing, quick testing and calculations for systems of moderate size.
-We emphasize first the simplicity, next the generality, finally the efficiency.
-We favor the implementations which have clear structure with optimization at Python level.
+The PySCF code base is designed to provide a convenient environment for the development of new computational methods, ranging from proof-of-concept implementations to calculations on moderate size systems.
+Our emphasis is first on simplicity, next on generality, and last on efficiency.
+We favor implementations that have clear structure, with optimization only at Python level.
-When Python performance becomes a major bottleneck, C code can be implemented to improve efficiency.
-The following is a set of guidelines for contributing to package.
-These are just guidelines, not rules.
+If Python performance becomes a major bottleneck, parts of the implementation can be written in C to improve efficiency.
-Feel free to propose changes.
+The following guidelines (not strict rules!) have been followed in the development of PySCF.
+Please refer to them when suggesting new contributions.

 * 90/10 functional/OOP, unless performance critical, functions are pure.